<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Chevron Benefits Annual Enrollment

-As stated in your Chevron SPD, Annual enrollment for your Chevron benefits usually occurs each fall (Ex.
-Oct.
-24 - Nov.
-15, 2025.).
-Before it begins, you will be mailed enrollment materials and an upfront confirmation statement reflecting your benefits coverage to the address on file.
+As stated in your Chevron SPD, annual enrollment for your Chevron benefits typically takes place from late October through mid-November each year.
+Before it begins, enrollment materials and an upfront confirmation statement reflecting your benefits coverage will be mailed to the address on file.
 You’ll find enrollment instructions and information about your benefit options and contribution amounts.
 You will have the option to keep the benefit coverage shown on your upfront confirmation statement or select benefits that better support your needs.
-You can choose to enroll in eBenefits and receive this information via email instead.
+If you'd prefer to receive this information via email, you can enroll in eBenefits.

 Senior man in his wheelchair at home